Percy Lapid slay case hearing postponed

-The scheduled hearing of the slayed broadcaster Percy Lapid against primary suspect ex-Bureau of Corrections (BuCor) Director General Gerald Bantag and others were postponed anew, his brother said.
+The scheduled hearing of the slaying of broadcaster Percy Lapid against primary suspect former Bureau of Corrections Director General Gerald Bantag and others were postponed anew, his brother said.

 The postponement according to veteran journalist Roy Mabasa, the brother of Percy Lapid, was due to the request of the prosecutors.